Dead Again: Plot

 Pete Dugan tells Mike that he has identified Grace as artist Amanda Sharp.
-Turns out she lost her memory due to getting mugged one night.
-Amanda/Grace, still afraid of Mike, accompanies Dugan and Madson to her apartment; her artwork focuses on scissors.
-Madson gives her a gun to protect herself from Mike.
-Mike visits Gray Baker in a nursing home and asks him about Roman's secret, but Baker insists that Roman said nothing to him but instead he leaned over and kissed him.
+It is discovered that she lost her memory due to getting mugged.
+Amanda (Grace), still afraid of Mike, accompanies Dugan and Madson to her apartment; her artwork focuses on scissors.
+Madson gives her a gun to protect her from Mike.
+Mike visits Gray Baker in a nursing home and asks him about Roman's secret.
+Baker insists that Roman said nothing to him but rather leaned over and kissed him.
 Baker is convinced that Roman did not kill his wife and urges Mike to find Inga, who might know what truly happened.
+Baker tells Mike that Inga and Frankie started an antiques shop, and Mike realizes that Franklyn Madson is actually Frankie.

-Mike finds and questions Inga.
-She reveals that Madson is actually Frankie.
-One day on 1948, she declared her love to Roman but he rebuffed her.
-Frankie blamed Margaret for his mother's unhappiness and killed her with scissors, then stole her anklet.
-Roman later was found covered in his wife's blood and holding the murder weapon.
+Mike breaks into Madson's shop, where he finds and questions Inga.
+She reveals that in 1948, she declared her love to Roman, but he rebuffed her.
+Frankie blamed Margaret for his mother's unhappiness, killed her with scissors, and stole her anklet.
+Roman was found covered in his wife's blood and holding the murder weapon.

-After Roman's execution, Inga took Frankie to London where he learned about hypnotherapy and past-life regression.
-After returning to LA, Frankie was convinced that Margaret's spirit would seek revenge.
-Seeing Amanda's photo in the paper, he knew she had returned.
-He hired Doug, an actor, to separate Mike and Amanda and distract Amanda while he waited to kill her.
+After Roman's execution, Inga took Frankie to London, where he learned about hypnotherapy and past-life regression.
+After returning to Los Angeles, Frankie was convinced that Margaret's spirit would seek revenge.
+Seeing Amanda's photo in the newspaper, he knew that she had returned.
+He hired Doug, an actor, to separate Mike and Amanda, and distract Amanda while he waited to kill her.
 Inga apologizes for her role in Margaret's death and gives Mike the anklet.
-After Mike leaves to find Amanda, Frankie/Madson smothers Inga with a pillow.
+After Mike leaves to find Amanda, Frankie (Madson) smothers Inga with a pillow.

 Mike tries to tell Amanda the truth.
 Terrified, she shoots him.
 Madson arrives and reveals that he is Frankie.
-Amanda tries to shoot him as well, but the gun jams and he knocks her out.
-He puts the scissors he used to kill Margaret in Mike's hand and tries to make it look like Amanda killed him and committed suicide.
+He puts the scissors that he used to kill Margaret in Mike's hand and tries to make it look like Amanda killed him.
 Mike revives and stabs Madson in the leg with the scissors.
-In the ensuing struggle, Mike grabs the gun from Madson.
-Dugan arrives, misconstrues the scene and tackles Mike.
-As Madson reaches for the dropped pistol, Amanda stabs him in the back with the scissors.
-In a rage, Madson pulls the scissors out and charges at Mike, but Mike quickly positions Amanda's scissors sculpture so that Madson impales himself.
+Dugan arrives, misconstrues the scene, and tackles Mike.
+As Madson reaches for the pistol, Amanda stabs him in the back with the scissors.
+In a rage, Madson charges Mike, but Mike positions Amanda's scissor sculpture so that Madson impales himself.

 A closing montage shows Mike and Amanda embracing, superimposed over Margaret and Roman in happier times.